-- (i) Loss on deemed disposal of partial interests in an associate has been recorded as HK\$60,000 (2020: HK\$207,000) due to the new investment in P2 Mobile Technologies Limited from other investors in 2021. - (ii) During the year ended 31 December 2021, the Group received unconditional subsidies HK\$8,267,000 from PRC local governmental authorities (2020: the Group received funding support HK\$3,686,000 from the Employment Support Scheme under the Anti-epidemic Fund, set up by the Hong Kong Government.
+- (i) Loss on deemed disposal of partial interests in an associate has been recorded as HK\$60,000 due to the new investment in P2 Mobile Technologies Limited from other investors in 2021. - (ii) During the year ended 31 December 2022, the Group received funding support of HK\$1,488,000 (2021: Nil) from the Employment Support Scheme under the Anti-epidemic Fund, set up by the Hong Kong Government.
 The purpose of the funding is to provide financial support to enterprises to retain their employees who would otherwise be made redundant.
-Under the terms of the grant, the Group is required not to make redundancies during the subsidy period and to spend all the funding on paying wages to the employees). - (iii) During the year ended 31 December 2020, a number of policies including the relief of social insurance have been promulgated by the PRC government to expedite resumption of economic activities due to the impact of COVID-19, which resulted in the relief of certain contribution to defined contribution scheme.
+Under the terms of the grant, the Group is required not to make redundancies during the subsidy period and to spend all the funding on paying wages to the employees.
+During the year ended 31 December 2022, the Group received unconditional subsidies of HK\$1,424,000 (2021: HK\$8,267,000) from PRC local government authorities. - (iii) During the year ended 31 December 2022, the Group signed settlement agreements with suppliers, whereas the parties compromised that the Group would make settlement payments to the suppliers in exchange for the termination of corresponding purchase orders made by the Group.
+The suppliers would have no obligation to fulfil the corresponding purchase orders by delivering any components to the Group.
+The agreed total sum of settlement compensations was HK\$28,813,000, which was included in other operating expenses, net in the consolidated statement of profit or loss for the year ended 31 December 2022.